utap2/utap2/docs/rst/installation.rst

                      GFAP_reporter_12hLPS_CD45_2_LPS_2

       It is crucial to ensure that all category names are identical to the names mentioned above.
 This is of utmost importance for verifying the successful completion of the UTAP run test.

+   7.click on "Run analysis" button

 Here is a screen shot of the MARS-Seq pipeline form for the example data.